apakhbari/CheatSheets/Event-Streaming/Apache-Kafka/Apache-Kafka.md

 A[Producer] -->B[Broker]
 B --> C[Consumer]
 ```
+- If there are multiple brokers on 1 server, it must have:
+1. Unique port
+2. Unique broker ID
+3. Unique log directory

 ### Controller
 - One of the brokers serves as the controller, which is responsible for managing the states of partitionins and replicas and for performing administrative tasks like reassigning partitions.